 A real dopamine detox for porn recovery is longer, more targeted, and more structured than anything you'll find in a 10-minute YouTube video.

-Dopamine detox as a framework, not a one-time event
+Dopamine detox as a daily framework

-Every day, you’re making choices about what stimulates your brain.
-A recovery program works because it applies the principles of a dopamine detox (reduce overstimulation, build healthier rewards, manage triggers, track progress) on a daily basis over months.
+Every day, you're making choices about what stimulates your brain.
+A recovery toolkit works because it applies the principles of a dopamine detox (reduce overstimulation, build healthier rewards, manage triggers, track progress) on a daily basis over months.

-A dopamine detox isn’t something you do once and check off.
-It’s a way of rebuilding how you engage with pleasure and reward.
-And that takes consistent daily effort, not a dramatic weekend of deprivation.
+A dopamine detox for porn recovery is a way of rebuilding how you engage with pleasure and reward.
+That takes consistent daily effort rather than a dramatic weekend of deprivation.